imagej/imagej.github.io/_pages/plugins/snt/manual.md

 The same menu also provides options to import a [Labkit/Weka](./machine-learning) model.
 In this case the model is applied to the image being traced, and the resulting 'p-map' is loaded as secondary layer.

+### Computation Settings
+This widget reports current settings (cost function, image statistics, etc.).
+Report can be copied to the clipboard, or logged to the [Script Recorder](./scripting/#script-recorder).

 ### Filters for Visibility of Paths

 <img align="right" src="/media/plugins/snt/path-visibility-filters.png"  width="300" />